-A page opens with licensing details, a member table, and tools to configure licenses.
-You can search the members and filter the licenses.
 For ArcGIS Pro, you see the total numbers for all levels of ArcGIS Pro and the number of available ArcGIS Pro levels and extension licenses for you to assign to members.
 (You may need to scroll to see the full set of extensions available to your organization.)
 You also see which licenses have been configured for which members, the last time they used ArcGIS Pro, and whether they have checked out a license.
-This is the same page where you assign and revoke licenses for your members.
+You can search the members and filter the licenses.

 For Additional Products, you see the products your organization has been provisioned for and, for each of those products, the total number of licenses and number of licenses available for you to assign to members.